2020-08-17 22:24:01

 - Add a new class to the test project called

-. - Add the code:
+MonthlyRepaymentGreaterThanZeroConstraint. - Add the code:

-using Loans.Domain.Application; using NUnit.Framework.Constraints; using System; namespace Loans.Tests { public class MonthlyRepaymentGreaterThanZeroConstraint : Constraint { public string ExpectedProductName { get; } public decimal ExpectedInterestRate { get; } public MonthlyRepaymentGreaterThanZeroConstraint (string expectedProductName, decimal expectedInterestRate) { ExpectedProductName = expectedProductName; ExpectedInterestRate = expectedInterestRate; } public override ContraintResult ApplyTo<T>(T actual) { MonthlyRepaymentComparison comparison = actual as MonthlyRepaymentComparison; if (comparison is null) { return new ContraintResult(this, actual, ConstraintStatus.Error); } if (comparison.ProductName = ExpectedProductName && comparison.InterestRate == ExpectedInterestRate && comparison.MonthlyRepayment > 0 ) { return new ConstraintResult(this, actual, ConstraintStatus.Success); } return new ContraintResult(this, actual, ConstraintStatus.Failure); } } }
+using Loans.Domain.Application; using NUnit.Framework.Constraints; using System; namespace Loans.Tests { public class MonthlyRepaymentGreaterThanZeroConstraint : Constraint { public string ExpectedProductName { get; } public decimal ExpectedInterestRate { get; } public MonthlyRepaymentGreaterThanZeroConstraint (string expectedProductName, decimal expectedInterestRate) { ExpectedProductName = expectedProductName; ExpectedInterestRate = expectedInterestRate; } public override ContraintResult ApplyTo<T>(T actual) { MonthlyRepaymentComparison comparison = actual as MonthlyRepaymentComparison; if (comparison is null) { return new ContraintResult(this, actual, ConstraintStatus.Error); } if (comparison.ProductName = ExpectedProductName && comparison.InterestRate == ExpectedInterestRate && comparison.MonthlyRepayment > 0 ) { return new ConstraintResult(this, actual, ConstraintStatus.Success); } return new ContraintResult(this, actual, ConstraintStatus.Failure); } } } - We can now replace this:

 With this:// Assert.That(comparisons, Has.Exactly() // .Matches<MonthlyRepaymentComparison>( // item => item.ProductName == "a" // && item.InterestRate == 1 // && item.MonthlyRepayment > 0)); Assert.That(comparisons, Has.Exactly(1) .Matches(new MonthlyRepaymentGreaterThanZeroConstraint("a", 1)));